GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 Additional notes about pricing and billing:

-- Each time a new application leverages your oxd server, a record is added to your oxd dashboard.
-You will be charged USD $0.33 each day the application remains active.
+- Each time a new application connects to your `oxd-server`, a record is created and you will be charged USD $0.33 each day the application remains active.

 - At the end of each month usage fees are compiled and a billing summary is sent to all users associated with your account.